flyingwebie/FlyingBlogAI/README.md

 ## Additional Notes

 - Ensure that the `data` directory contains the necessary input files (`knowledge_profile.json`, `articles.csv`, `sitemap_index.txt`).
-- The generated articles, images, and sitemaps will be stored in the `articles` directory with subdirectories organized by date and slug.
+- The generated articles, images (if enabled), and sitemaps will be stored in the `articles` directory with subdirectories organized by date and slug.
 - Make sure to update your `.env` file with correct API keys and configuration details before running the scripts.
+- You can switch between OpenAI and Claude by changing the `AI_PROVIDER` value in the `.env` file.

 ## Contributing